MVT Campaigns analytics

 - Test Performance for Selected MVT Campaign: A table that displays performance metrics for each Control Candidate and Test Candidate, grouped by Test Audience.
 This view helps you compare variants side by side and assess their impact on key business outcomes.

-- Explore View (Deep Performance Analysis): An interactive tool that allows you to drill down into candidate performance across different dimensions, such as Region, Country, Product, Operating System, and Browser.
+- Explore Performance Drivers (Deep Performance Analysis): An interactive tool that allows you to drill down into candidate performance across different dimensions, such as Region, Country, Product, Operating System, and Browser.
 Use this view to uncover the root causes of performance differences and identify optimization opportunities.

 Test Performance for Selected MVT Campaign